Life’s a Beach!

 Can get quite busy at times.
 Somewhat coarser sand compared to Argelès.

-At the far end of the beach road, a track leads you past small coves (beaches unsupervised) towards Collioure.
+At the far end of the beach road, a track leads you past small coves (beaches unsupervised) on a cliff top walk towards Collioure.
 The single journey can be walked in about an hour and is off road until you arrive at the roundabout at the top of Collioure.
 A fabulous coastal walk or a pleasant cycle (but with a hefty hill as you arrive at the top road!!)

 Between St Cyprien and Canet